When to Visit Krabi: A Season-by-Season Guide to Thailand's Andaman Coast

 April-May: Mango season.
 Mango sticky rice becomes extraordinary — the fruit is at its sweetest and most fragrant.
 Look for the Nam Doc Mai variety.

 June-October: Durian season peaks.
-Love it or hate it, but the freshly cracked durian from roadside stalls in Krabi Town is nothing like the vacuum-packed stuff you've tried abroad.
-Also: rambutan, mangosteen, and longan are abundant and dirt cheap.
+Love it or hate it, the freshly cracked durian from roadside stalls in Krabi Town is nothing like the vacuum-packed stuff sold abroad.
+Rambutan, mangosteen, and longan are abundant and dirt cheap too.

 Crowd Levels: The Honest Assessment